The Changing Social Economy of Art, Are the Arts becoming Less Exclusive?

-The page can be downloaded by printing it to PDF (Ctrl p) and, if one wishes, next be printed for real.
+As a webpage on the website hansabbing.com which accompanies the book, it can be downloaded by printing it to PDF (Ctrl p) and next, if one wishes, it can be printed for real.

 Although in the present tense, most theses refer to the position of the arts before 1980, a position which may or may not have changed since that time.
-The theses and the overall text foremost apply to the Western world, especially Europe, Australia and Canada and in a slightly lesser degree to the US.
+The theses and the overall text foremost apply to the Western world (Australia and Canada), especially to Europe and in a slightly lesser degree to the US.
 Many recent developments also occur in Asian countries.
 I pay some attention to differences between Europe and the US.

 Not all theses are proven the way a scientist likes to prove a thesis, but I have attempted to show that they are, at least, plausible.
 Because the topic of the book is very broad and I aim to develop general theories that explain major developments in the social economy of art, I need such plausible theses.
 As far as possible I base my findings on many conversations with experts, publications and empirical research by others and, last but not least, on own (participating) observation.